Routing in Tesserae

 Router.Refresh(onDone: Router.ForceMatchCurrent);

-• Router.Push(path) pushes a new history entry and updates the URL without forcing a reload.
+• Router.Push(path) pushes a new history entry and updates the URL — the new URL appears in the browser's back-button history.

-• Router.Replace(path) updates the URL without adding history entries.
+• Router.Replace(path) updates the URL in place, without adding a history entry.

 {